AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 - [ ] **narrowing** - converting a larger data type (double) to a smaller data type (int).
 	- [ ] `double` -> `float` -> `long` -> `int` -> `char` -> `short` -> `byte`

 In this instance, we 'narrowed' the value of temp.
 There is another term that you need to be familiar with and it is called **casting**.
-Casting is converting from one data type to another, such as from a *double* to an *int*, potentially losing information.
+Casting is converting from one data type to another, such as from a *double* to an *int*, potentially losing data.

 Take a look at this program:
 ```java